PhD Journey

 We would be delighted to discuss alternative, tailored study arrangements that suit personal circumstances at any stage of your application.

 Due to funder requirements, part time study is possible with a minimum of 50% full time equivalent.
+A lower full-time equivalent may be possible if this is deemed to be a reasonable adjustment for disabled students.

 Because of the nature of our in-depth training, mentoring, and support programs, remote study is not possible.